 The chances for data loss are low with these options available.

 - Pricing needs to be carefully considered and monitored.
-The Kinesis Data Firehose can handle large amounts of data ingestion with ease, and if a rogue starts logging large amounts of data, the Kinesis Data Firehose will deliver them without issues.
+The Kinesis Data Firehose can handle large amounts of data ingestion with ease, and if a rogue agent starts logging large amounts of data, the Kinesis Data Firehose will deliver them without issues.
 This can incur large costs.

 - The Kinesis Data Firehose to Elasticsearch integration is only supported for non-vpc Elasticsearch clusters.

 - The Kinesis Data Firehose currently cannot deliver logs to Elasticsearch clusters that are not hosted by AWS.
-If you would like to self-host Elasticsearch clusters, this setup will not work
+If you would like to self-host Elasticsearch clusters, this setup will not work.

 If you are looking for a solution that is completely managed and (mostly) scales without intervention, this would be a good option to consider.
-The auto backup to S3 with lifecycle policies also solves the log retention and archival problem easily.
+The automatic backup to S3 with lifecycle policies also solves the log retention and archival problem easily.